The Pettigrew State Park TRACK trail begins at Lake Shore Trail and ends at the Pettigrew Family Cemetery for a 1.50-mile hike.

-Here you can explore one of eastern North Carolina's last old growth forests.
-Along the trail, keep an eye out for a variety of plant and animal life.
-Discover trees that are among the largest of their species.
-Some Bald Cypress tree trunks measure up to 10 feet in diameter.
-During the winter season, ducks, geese, and swans use Pettigrew State Park as a primary wintering ground, making the park a great place for bird watching.
+Explore one of eastern North Carolina's last old-growth forests with varieties of plant and animal life.
+Several of the park's trees are among the largest of various species, with some bald cypress trunks measuring 10 feet in diameter.
+During the winter season, ducks, geese, and swans use Pettigrew State Park as a primary wintering ground, making the park great for bird watching.

 Adventures for Pettigrew State Park